OttawaESS/client-ess-site/src/pages/events/upcoming-and-recurring.md

         #### Guides

         If you want to put your leadership skills to the test and help us welcome in our new students, keep an eye on our social media and website throughout the summer to see when applications are released.
-(Applications for 2022 are closed)
+(Applications for 2024 are closed)

         #### 101ers

         We are so excited you will be joining us on-campus and/or virtually this fall!
 Keep an eye on our social media and website to see when kits go on sale so you can take part in 101 Week!

+        #### Schedule

+        Stay tuned for the 101 Week 2024 schedule!

-    - type: image_section
+    # - type: image_section
-      image: images/Frosh-Schedule.PNG
+    #   image: images/Frosh-Schedule.PNG

 fr: